tylerweng/areality/README.md

 Some restaurants are truly historic and have earned their place as a landmark in AREALITY.
 Users will be able to make reservations to these restaurants upon visiting their landmark page.

+### AR

+Users will be able to see informtion from a nearby landmark by looking at it through their phone's camera a la Yelp Monocle.

+### Avatar

+AREALITY currently has the user portrayed as an anonymous hero.
+In a future release, the user will be displayed as a living, breathing, map-traversing hero complete with a customizable outfit.

 ### AREALITY Store

 Users work tirelessly to accumulate points and should be rewarded for their dedication to the game.
-Users will be able to purchase in-game items (e.g. stamps) in exchange for their hard-earned points.
+Users will be able to purchase in-game items (e.g. stamps, avatar customization, etc.) in exchange for their hard-earned points.